 The company was incorporated on 21 February 2011 and commenced operations on 18 July 2011.
-The entity's principal activity during the year was the operation of an independent co-educational school for students from Foundation to Year Eleven.
-In the coming years, the school will provide for students from Foundation to Year Twelve.
+The entity's principal activity during the year was the operation of an independent co-educational school for students from Foundation to Year Twelve.

 SHORT AND LONG TERM OBJECTIVES